insightlake/Report-Maker/README.md

 ### Generation

-Users can generate a report in PDF form and download them.
+Users can generate a report in PDF or Google form and can also download them.

 <img style="width:100%;" src="images/genreport1.png">